Prague Castle (Prazsky hrad)

 Visiting the island is itself a worthy pleasure, as the surrounding area is stunning and a suitable home for the graceful building.
 If you want to get the ‘full-royal-experience’, have a nice meal or afternoon tea with some delicious cake at the Palace’s restaurant with a charming river view.

 The last castle on our list is just outside of Prague.
 However, if you have enough time, it is definitely worth making the short trip to visit it.
-You can take a 40-minute train ride to Karlštejn towards southwest and walk up the hill to the Castle (wear comfortable shoes!).
+You can take a 40-minute train ride to Karlštejn towards the southwest and walk up the hill to the Castle (wear comfortable shoes!).
 You will find many souvenir shops, cafes and restaurants along the road, so you can rest a bit if you get peckish or want to recharge.

 The castle, which was founded in 1348, was the residence of the Czech king and Roman emperor Charles IV.
 It was also home to the imperial crown jewels, holy relics, and royal archives.
 It was built in Gothic and later rebuilt in Renaissance style.
 The Imperial Palace, the Marian Tower, the Chapel of the Holy Cross and the 60-meter-high Great Tower are just some of the highlights you will see when you visit this magnificent building complex.

 Karlštejn Castle is a popular tourist destination for a reason.
-It is not only grandiose, well kept and beautiful, but also has historical significance.
+It is not only grandiose, well kept and beautiful but also has historical significance.
 Pay attention to your tour guide, and learn more about it!
 (No private visit possible!
 Tours are in Czech and English).

-No matter whether you are a modern prince or princess, a photo-guru, an architecture-lover, a world traveler, or someone from the neighborhood - if you like beautiful old buildings, regal edifices, and historic castles, each of these charming buildings are waiting to be discovered during your trip to Czech capital.
+No matter whether you are a modern prince or princess, a photo-guru, an architecture-lover, a world traveler, or someone from the neighbourhood - if you like beautiful old buildings, regal edifices, and historic castles, each of these charming buildings is waiting to be discovered during your trip to the Czech capital.
 Ask your Prague free tour guide for more info about these and other castles worth seeing, they can even mark them for you on your Prague map and give you key local insider tips and recommendations.